We're proud that our business provides access to justice and legal services for thousands of people who could not otherwise easily afford it.

 Employees will be entitled to SSP if they are self-isolating (the contract of employment may provide for enhanced pay).
 This also applies to employees who are self-isolating as a result of members of their household who have COVID-19 symptoms.

-It is likely that many employers will face this dilemma.
-A quick resolution to this issue would be to ask the employee to work from home if appropriate.
+It is likely that many employers have faced this dilemma.
+Previously a quick resolution to this issue would be to ask the employee to work from home if appropriate.
 If this is not possible and the employee could reasonably be asked to continue working, assuming that all health and safety and social distancing requirements can be adhered to, then it is possible for you to consider disciplinary action for unauthorised absence which would be unpaid.

-However, we would always recommend taking legal advice before taking any action in this area, particularly because an employee who is concerned about health and safety and discloses this to you may be a whistleblower, and treating them detrimentally will result in difficulty for you as an employer.
+We would always recommend taking legal advice before taking any form of disciplinary action in this area, particularly because an employee who is concerned about health and safety and discloses this to you may be a whistleblower, and treating them detrimentally will result in difficulty for you as an employer.

 Employers should consider whether the employee has a disability as any action taken could be regarded as discriminatory.
 We recommend that before proceeding with action here, you should take advice to ensure you consider all options and avoid issues later.